 Over the years the Thai Baht has gone from strength to strength.
 When I live in Chiang Mai in 2004 the exchange was 65 Baht to the pound, on recent trips I was getting 38 Baht to the pound.
 Many long-term residents are complaining now of the cost of living being simply too high in Thailand and are considering other options.

 That said, there are many people in Thailand that enjoy a better standard of living there than in their home countries.

 How about Malaysia’s cost of living?

 Our standard of living is way higher than when we lived in London.
-The size of property (and the fact with have a huge pool), utility bills, cost of running car, school fees and eating out, is way cheaper than the equivalent cost in the UK or even Western Europe altogether.
-I would imagine this is the same of most of the big towns in the US too.
+The size of the property (and the fact with having a huge pool), utility bills, cost of running car, school fees and eating out, is way cheaper than the equivalent cost in the UK or even Western Europe altogether.
+I would imagine this is the same as most of the big towns in the US too.